NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/README.md

   - The directory Common contains all of the code for our implementation
   - The directory .idea includes some defaults for the editor we chose to use, IntelliJ.
 Feel free to ignore it.

 # Project progress

-  - analyzing tiles to find all 35 possible rotations
+  - analyzing tiles to find all 35 possible rotations (done!)
+  - An implementation for a Board of a game of Tsuro is now done.
+Code can be found at src/com/tsuro/board

 ## Tests